yuha0/home-infra/kubernetes/adguardhome/README.md

 - Prometheus metrics (thanks to [ebrianne/adguard-exporter](https://github.com/ebrianne/adguard-exporter).
 - DoH.

+## TODOs

+- An easy-to-trigger adhoc job to temporarily disable filter for a given period of time.
+- Forward query logs to loki

 ## Details

 Before getting too excided, you should be aware that AdGguard Home seems to be a stateful, centralized singleton application.
 It does not support HA out of box.
 It requires dedicated storage on filesystem, a writable config file and it has no concept of clustering built-in.